ungoogled-software/ungoogled-chromium-debian/.github/README.md

-All releases shall be supported on a best-effort basis. `x86_64` is the only architecture we can be reliably test so any other architectures will only be buildable at best.
+All releases shall be supported on a best-effort basis. `x86_64` is the only architecture we can be reliably test so any other architectures will only be guaranteed to be buildable at best.
 Older releases may be dropped at any time if they are too difficult to continue to support due to how bleeding edge Chromium tends to be.

 ## Getting OBS packages